Introverts and Extroverts: Getting the Right Combination for Your Team

 The Right People for the Job are Neither Extroverts or Introverts, but Ambiverts.

-In Dan Pink’s 2013 best-seller, To Sell is Human, he suggests the best salespeople are neither pure introverts or extroverts, but rather a mix of the best features of both.
+In Dan Pink’s 2013 best-seller, To Sell is Human, he suggests the best salespeople are neither pure introverts or extroverts, but rather an extrovert and introvert mix of the best features of both.

-Introversion and extroversion are terms used to describe behavioral tendencies people have when around or interacting with others.
+Introversion and extroversion are terms used to describe behavioral tendencies people have when around other people or in social interactions.
 While it’s easy to label someone as being one or the other, introversion and extroversion are really two extremes along a continuum of human conduct.
 All of us can think of people we know who exemplify those extremes, but this does not mean the extremes are common.
-Most people are somewhere in the middle, exhibiting introvert behavior in some contexts and extrovert behavior in other contexts.
+Most people are somewhere in the middle, exhibiting pure introvert behavior in some contexts and pure extrovert behavior in other contexts.
 These are the ambiverts.

 The ideal, then, is a balance: Team members who know how to assert themselves, but are neither pushy nor need to be the center of attention.